actionml/docs.actionml.com/harness_install.md

     sudo apt install openjdk-8-jdk git python3
     ```

- - Mongo needs a newer version than in is the default 18.04 repos so add the correct repo and install from there.
+ - Harness requires a newer version of Mongo than in is the default on Ubuntu 18.04 package repos so add the correct repo and install from there.

     ```
     # your installation will look SOMETHING like this